-We have been engaged by Prudential ("the Company" or "the Group") to review the European Embedded Value (EEV) basis supplementary financial information in the Half Year Financial Report for the six months ended 30 June 2022, which comprises the EEV Results Highlights, the Movement in Group EEV Shareholders' Equity, the Movement in Group Free Surplus and the related explanatory notes on the EEV financial results including the basis of preparation (collectively the "EEV basis supplementary information").
-The EEV basis supplementary information should be read in conjunction with the condensed set of financial statements in the Half Year Financial Report.
+We have been engaged by Prudential plc ('the Company' or 'the Group') to review the European Embedded Value ('EEV') Financial Results in the half-yearly financial report for the six months ended 30 June 2023 which comprise the EEV Results Highlights, Basis of Preparation, the Movement in Group EEV Shareholders' Equity, the Movement in Group Free Surplus and the related explanatory notes 1 to 9.
+The EEV Financial Results should be read in conjunction with the condensed set of IFRS financial statements in the half-yearly financial report.
+We have read the other information contained in the half-yearly financial report and considered whether it contains any apparent misstatements or material inconsistencies with the EEV Financial Results.

-Based on our review, nothing has come to our attention that causes us to believe that the EEV basis supplementary information in the Half Year Financial Report for the six months ended 30 June 2022 is not prepared, in all material respects, in accordance with the European Embedded Value Principles issued by the European Insurance CFO Forum in 2016 ("the EEV Principles"), using the methodology and assumptions set out in the notes to the EEV basis supplementary information.
+Based on our review, nothing has come to our attention that causes us to believe that the EEV Financial Results in the half-yearly financial report for the six months ended 30 June 2023 are not prepared, in all material respects, in accordance with the European Embedded Value Principles issued by the European Insurance CFO Forum in 2016 ('the EEV Principles'), using the methodology and assumptions set out in the notes to the EEV Financial Results.